preeticancode/hike-with-me/README.md

 ## Acknowledgements

 I would like to take the opportunity to thank:
-- My mentor ==== for his feedback, advice, guidance and support.
+- My mentor David Bowers for his feedback, advice, guidance and support.
 - My husband Rajesh for his support, advice, help with testing, and for giving me some kids free time to work on my project.
 - To the lovely people on the Code Institute Slack for providing peer code reviews.
 - My friends and community memebers who are part of HIKE WITH ME.